Germany's Scholz: We cannot accept parallel currencies such as Facebook's Libra

-BERLIN (Reuters) - German Finance Minister Olaf Scholz said on Tuesday that policymakers could not accept the emergence of parallel currencies, adding that Berlin would reject any such plans.
+BERLIN (Reuters) - German Finance Minister Olaf Scholz said on Tuesday policymakers could not accept the emergence of parallel currencies such as Facebook’s planned Libra, adding that Berlin would reject any such plans.

-Facebook’s planned Libra is the most well-known of the stablecoins, cryptocurrencies backed by assets such as traditional money deposits, short-term government securities or gold.
+Facebook’s planned Libra is the most well-known of the stablecoins, a certain form of cryptocurrency backed by assets such as traditional money deposits, short-term government securities or gold.

 “We cannot accept a parallel currency,” Scholz said during a panel discussion in Berlin.
 “You have to reject that clearly.”